Outgoing Student Mobility for Studies

 -10 points

-For students selected for mobility: Failure to attend meetings/trainings organized by the higher education institution related to mobility without an excuse (student's
+For students selected for mobility: Failure to attend meetings/trainings organized by the higher education institution regarding mobility without a valid excuse (Applied if the student applies for Erasmus again.)

 -5 points